 Our Campus Farm

-The ANSC Campus Farm is used primarily for teaching in 11 ANSC classes, 3 classes in the Institute of Applied Agriculture, and 3 student organizations.
-Throughout the year, the ANSC Campus Farm is home to horses, sheep, and dairy cows, with pigs, chickens, beef steers, and dairy heifers being temporary occupants.
-The farm features 3 main barns, a poultry house, two outdoor teaching arenas, an equipment/bedding/tractor storage shed, and an office building.
-The ANSC Campus Farm Manager along with the “Farm Crew” work diligently to keep the animals healthy, ensure the teaching laboratories are running smoothly, and to keep the facility in tip top shape for our many visitors.
+The ANSC Campus Farm is used primarily for teaching in ANSC classes and student organizations.
+Throughout the year, the ANSC Campus Farm is home to horses, sheep, and dairy cows, with pigs, chickens, beef cattle, and dairy heifers being temporary occupants.
+The farm features 3 main barns, a poultry house, two outdoor teaching arenas, an equipment storage shed, and an office building.
+The ANSC Campus Farm Manager, Assistant Manager, “Farm Crew,” farm volunteers, and interns work diligently to keep the animals healthy, ensure the teaching laboratories are running smoothly, and to keep the facility in tip top shape for our many visitors.
 The Farm Crew is a group of paid undergraduate students who assist the ANSC Campus Farm Manager with the day-to-day operations while gaining valuable practical farm experience to make them competitive in today’s job market.
+Students can also gain more experience on the farm by volunteering or applying for management internships and by taking the horse care practicum class.

 The Campus Farm is also home to our annual Ag Day livestock fitting and showmanship show.
 Always held on the last Saturday in April, Ag Day is one of the best ways for students to gain hands-on experience with a variety of livestock species right here on campus!